 The Unhealthy Building Land Policy below applies to remaining local government areas with land declared to be low-lying under the UBL Act, where floodplain risk management plans have not yet been adopted or implemented.
 The purpose of the policy is to ensure that

-- the land is identified as low-lying in any planning certificate issued under section 149 of the EP&A Act
+- the land is identified as low-lying in any planning certificate issued under section 10.7 (previously section 149) of the EP&A Act

 Contaminated land is managed under more recent environmental legislation including the Contaminated Land Management Act 1997, the EP&A Act and the Protection of the Environment Operations Act 1997.
 The Unhealthy Building Land Policy ensures that any contaminated land declared under the UBL Act is identified as contaminated in any planning certificate, and development of that land is managed in accordance with the requirements of current legislation.